Hunter College - The Graduate Center (CUNY)

 |Date of initial accreditation||11/71|

 |Next visit||Spring 2016|

 |General Program Description|

 A 6-week clinical affiliation is scheduled at the end of the fall semester of the second year.
-A 9-week affiliation is scheduled during the summer after the second year, and two final affiliations (10 weeks followed by 9 weeks) are scheduled during the spring of the third year.
+A 10-week affiliation is scheduled during the summer after the second year, and two final affiliations (9 weeks each) are scheduled during the spring of the third year.
 Students are placed in a variety of settings, including acute care, rehabilitation, out-patient orthopedic, rehabilitation, home care, extended care facilities, pediatrics and specialized affiliations.
 Sites include the NYC metropolitan area and sites throughout the United States.
 All students are site-visited during one of their final affiliations.